 Perspective: The suggestion that statin therapy is not recommended when 10-year ASCVD estimate is <5% regardless of CACS ignores a cohort in whom CAC scoring is often considered – that being in pre-45-year-old adults with well characterized premature coronary disease or strokes in the family and risk factors such as low HDL-C, isolated very high LDL-C, and elevated lipoprotein (a).

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Smoking, Stress
+Clinical Topics: Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Smoking, Stress

 Keywords: Apolipoproteins, Aspirin, Atherosclerosis, Bone Morphogenetic Proteins, Cholesterol, LDL, Coronary Angiography, Coronary Artery Disease, Cost-Benefit Analysis, C-Reactive Protein, Diabetes Mellitus, Dyslipidemias, Geriatrics, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Inflammation, Life Style, Myocardial Infarction, Oxidative Stress, Phospholipids, Plaque, Atherosclerotic, Primary Prevention, Risk Assessment, Risk Factors, Smoking, Tomography, X-Ray Computed, Vascular Calcification